gianni-rosato/svt-av1-psy/README.md

 - `--enable-dlf 2`

-Enables a more accurate loop filter that prevents blocking, for a modest increase in compute time (most noticeable at presets 7 to 9)
+Enables a more accurate loop filter that prevents blocking, for a modest increase in compute time (most noticeable at presets 7 to 9).

 - `Higher-quality presets for 8K`

-Lowers the minimum available preset from 8 to 2 for higher-quality 8K encoding (64 GB of RAM recommended per encoding instance)
+Lowers the minimum available preset from 8 to 2 for higher-quality 8K encoding (64 GB of RAM recommended per encoding instance).

 - `--frame-luma-bias` *0 to 100*

-Enables frame-level luma bias to improve quality in dark scenes by adjusting frame-level QP based on average luminance across each frame
+Enables frame-level luma bias to improve quality in dark scenes by adjusting frame-level QP based on average luminance across each frame.

 - `--max-32-tx-size` *0 and 1*